What To Expect During A Hearing Test

 Audiogram

 Your audiologist will record the results of your hearing test on an audiogram, which contains graphics to illustrate the type, pattern, and degree of your hearing loss.
 Together, you and your audiologist will review the information in detail.
-The audiogram will reflect your hearing loss in frequencies and decibels, and it will reveal the percentage of normal conversational speech that you are capable of hearing.
-Your audiologist will make connections between the audiogram and your concerns about your hearing so that you can begin exploring treatment options.
+The audiogram will reflect your hearing loss in frequencies and decibels, and reveal the percentage of normal conversational speech that you are capable of hearing.

 When you leave the appointment, your understanding of your hearing health should lead to hope for the future.
 Using the latest developments in auditory research, state-of-the-art technology, and years of education and experience, our audiologists will find the most effective treatment that works for you.